kissu/topcoat-frontend-documentation/docs/tools/guidelines.md

 For the most part, it will only be used to add and install NPM packages, so nothing to really worry about.

 PS: if you ever need to run a command like `npx sb init` ([installation of Storybook](https://storybook.js.org/docs/vue/get-started/install)), you can use `pnpm dlx sb init` as [explained here](https://pnpm.io/pnpx-cli).
-That way, you'll be still
+That way, you'll be still using PNPM and it will be faster.

 ## [Vite](https://vite.dev/docs/getting-started)